SarangKumar/CWH-Python/Day 7/notes.md

 print("a%b= ", a % b)
 ```

----

 ## Exercise 1 - Create a Calculator

-##### Create a calculator capable of performing addition, subtraction, multiplication and division operations on two numbers.
+Create a calculator capable of performing addition, subtraction, multiplication and division operations on two numbers.
 Your program should format the output in a readable manner!

+#### Solution
+This includes some advace topics that are not covered in the lessons yet 😅.
+Sorry for that.

 ```python
 # a = int(input("Enter first number: "))